jerodw/CSWebsiteBuilder/README.md

 2. Run "npm install" to download the necessary dependencies
 2. Delete the "example-out" folder and then run "npm run build exampleConfig.json"
 2. If there is an "example-out" folder, everything has been set up correctly
-2. Optional: Host the website to check the site by navigating to the "example-out" folder and typing in the command "python -m http.server 8080" (or your preferred way of serving the files)
+2. Host the website to check the site by navigating to the "example-out" folder and typing in the command "python -m http.server 8080" (or your preferred way of serving the files)

 ## Create a Class Config File:
 1. Open "exampleConfig.json"